dcpetty/obsidian/microbit/MonkMakesPlantMonitor.md

 | `'t'` | 100ms | &#xb0;C | temperature |
 | `'w'` | 1000ms | % | moisture |

-- The connector J3 has 5 connections, both with clippable through-hole connections and 0.1" pin header.
+- The connector J3 has 5 connections, with both clippable through-hole connections and a 0.1" pin header.
 The pins are:

 | Pin | Signal | I/O | Notes |
 | :---: | :---: | :---: | --- |